cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/holistic-epistemology-metaphysics-structural-realism.md

 All of this underlines the importance of language in the thinking process.
 Nevertheless, I argue that those effects are additions to the raw thinking process in *concepts*, which is pre-linguistic and does not require language.

+### Addendum 2026-06-27: Haidt/Tomasello - Shared Intentionality

+In Jonathan Haidt's [*The Righteous Mind*](https://www.amazon.com/Righteous-Mind-Divided-Politics-Religion/dp/0307455777), Haidt discusses Michael Tomasello, one of the world's foremost experts on chimpanzee cognition.
+Tomasello's basic claim is that shared intentionality came before language: humans first had to be able to hold a joint mental representation of a shared activity, object, goal, or convention before language could develop.

+Here is an excerpt from chapter 9, "Why Are We So Groupish?":

+> According to Tomasello, human cognition veered away from that of other primates when our ancestors developed shared intentionality.
+> At some point in the last million years, a small group of our ancestors developed the ability to share mental representations of tasks that two or more of them were pursuing together.
+> For example, while foraging, one person pulls down a branch while the other plucks the fruit, and they both share the meal.
+Chimps never do this.
+> ...
+> Many people assume that language was our Rubicon, but language became possible only after our ancestors got shared intentionality.
+> Tomasello notes that a word is not a relationship between a sound and an object.
+> It is an agreement among people who share a joint representation of the things in their world, and who share a set of conventions for communicating with each other about those things.

+I have never seen a clearer statement or stronger support for the pre-linguistic nature of concepts elsewhere.

 ## Additivity of Jumps: Religion, Free Will, ...